 She has written and performed both poetry and monologues–at the Guild in Charlottetown as part of Solo Works, and on Victoria Row as part of a summer Jazz and Poetry on the Street Series organized by poet and educator, Richard Lemm.
 In 2006 and 2007 she was commissioned by CBC to participate in the Island portion of the CBC Poetry Face Off.
 Yvette has also had poetry appear on cakes (to be eaten), in boxes (to be given away), and in other Peake Street Collective and thistownissmall shows.

-For the past four years she has facilitated after-school creative writing groups for students at Bluefield High and also for some dynamic, young women writers (aged 12-16) at her home.
-She won the 2011 Island Literary Award for Young Writers Service.
-She draws inspiration and joy from these volunteer activities and is simply amazed at how fast the break-time snacks disappear.
+For six years Yvette facilitated after-school creative writing groups for students at Bluefield High and for young women writers (aged 12-17) Saturday mornings at her home in Charlottetown.
+She won the 2011 Island Literary Award for Young Writers Service, and was awarded the Distinguished Award for Distinguished Contribution to the Literary Arts of PEI in 2013.